HannanAbdullah/NLP_Sentiment_Analysis_Project/README.md

 ## Results 🪄
 ![Result](Result.png)
-<p>In this project, sentiment analysis was employed to assess product recommendations.
-A variety of machine learning (ML) algorithms were utilized to enhance prediction accuracy, and a deep learning (DL) algorithm was incorporated for comparative analysis with traditional machine learning models.

-Upon comparing the models, it is evident that the DL and BERT algorithm outperformed the ML algorithms, exhibiting higher F1-score, recall, and AP values.</p>
+<p>The above image demonstrates that the DL and BERT algorithm outperformed the ML algorithms, exhibiting higher F1-score, recall, and AP values.</p>

 ## Acknowledgements